antarcticrainforest/tintX/README.md

 you should make sure that any additional dependencies imported in the notebook are added to the `docs` section in the [setup.py](https://github.com/antarcticrainforest/tintX/blob/main/setup.py).
-All notebooks should have run with a kernel called `tintx` to install a new kernel named `tintx` run the following command in the root directory of the cloned repository:
+All notebooks should be run with a kernel called `tintx` to install a new kernel named `tintx` run the following command in the root directory of the cloned repository:
 ```console